 - ½ cup (3.5 ounces, 100 grams) granulated sugar

 - 3 large eggs, room temperature

 - ½ cup (4 ounces, 113 grams) fresh lemon juice, 2 ½ to 3 lemons depending on size

 - 6 Tablespoons (3 ounces, 85 grams) unsalted butter, cut into small pieces

 - Whisk together sugar, lemon zest, and eggs in a non-reactive saucepan (stainless steel, enameled, glass).
 Add lemon juice; whisk to combine.
 Add butter pieces.

 - Place pan over medium heat.
 Whisk mixture constantly, until thickened, about 6 minutes.
 Continue whisking constantly for several more minutes, until bubbly.

 - Remove from heat.
-Pour lemon curd into wire mesh strainer set over a bowl.
-Stir with rubber spatula or spoon to force lemon curd through strainer.
-Discard any bits left behind in strainer.
+Pour lemon curd into a wire mesh strainer set over a bowl.
+Stir with a rubber spatula or spoon to force lemon curd through the strainer.
+Discard any bits left behind in the strainer.